Fort Smith, AR-OK

 Building is elevated but demand is cooling.
 Early warning of supply-demand imbalance — if liquidity continues to soften, this pipeline could become a problem.

-Fort Smith's counties diverge significantly — Sebastian County (High Risk) contrasts sharply with Crawford County, making the metro average potentially misleading.
+Fort Smith's counties diverge significantly — Sebastian County (Elevated) contrasts sharply with Crawford County, making the metro average potentially misleading.

 Fort Smith, AR-OK shows High internal divergence — the metro composite may obscure significant county-level differences.
-Sebastian County contributes the most structural risk (High Risk, driven by price momentum), while Crawford County anchors the lower end (Below Average).
+Sebastian County contributes the most structural risk (Elevated, driven by price momentum), while Crawford County anchors the lower end (Low Risk).

 | County | Score ▼ |